empa-scientific-it/how-to-git/tutorial.md

 ## Add a file to the repository
 To add a file to the repository, please click on the "uploading an existing file" link.
-In the newly opened page, please drag and drop a txt file to the drag and drop area.
+In the newly opened page, please drag and drop a text file to the drag and drop area.
 You can create the file on your computer using any available text editor.
 The file can contain any text you want, but usually the programmers like to put "Hello, World!", so let's follow the tradition.
 The filename does not matter.